workshopper/i18n-it-all/exercises/03_rocket_science/problem.en.md

 To pass this exercise you need to write a module that exports two methods:
-`formatWeight` and `formatDistance` where `formatWeight` uses formats numbers.
-It should take two arguments, the first being the `amount` of :
+`formatWeight` and `formatDistance` where `formatWeight` formats a value for a weight depending on a locale and `formatDistance` formats a distances depending on a locale.

 ```javascript
 exports.formatWeight = function (amountInKg) {